 The dedicated and passionate team here at The Wells & Walsingham Light Railway are working extra hard so you can enjoy your big adventure on our amazing little railway.
-Carriage capacity has been reduced and are thoroughly cleaned after every trip to help keep you safe and well during your visit.
+Carriages have a reduced capacity and are thoroughly cleaned after every trip to help keep you safe and well during your visit.

 There's no need to book.
 Just turn up and pay at the ticket office when you get here...